 Experian expert, Joe Green, answers your credit-related questions

-Before committing to a mortgage deal, you need to get yourself in to the best possible position, so take some time to understand your current position by checking your credit report and then you can start taking some steps to ensure it is in the best shape to support your application.
-I think you might find it useful to check out our Experian Guide to Mortgage Applications, which can be found on our website at Experian.co.uk/Improve.
+The best starting point is understanding your current position and then you can start taking some steps to ensure your credit report is in the best shape possible to support your application.
+I think you might find it useful to check out our Experian Guide to Mortgage Applications, which can be found on Experian.co.uk/Improve.

 If you want help understanding how credit referencing works and how to improve your Experian credit score, visit experian.co.uk/improve